jadecobra/python_tdd_exercises/source/data structures: dictionaries.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

-* we can also display the values of a dictionary as a list without the keys, add a test
+* I can also display the values of a dictionary as a list without the keys, add a test
   .. code-block:: python

            def test_listing_dictionary_values(self):